nfreeman19/stock-analysis/README.md

 Execution times were both very quick.

-As you can see from the postive numbers <span style=“color:green;”> Green </span> and the negative numbers (red) the returns were better ad higher in 2017.
+As you can see from the postive numbers in 🟢 and the negative numbers in 🔴 the returns were better ad higher in 2017.
 Returns in 2018 we're mostly negative.

 Results: Using images and examples of your code, compare the stock performance between 2017 and 2018, as well as the execution times of the original script and the refactored script.
 Summary: In a summary statement, address the following questions.